-Prerequisite: Senior standing or consent of instructor.
-Corequisite: MCEG 3413 or ELEG 4103.
-This course serves as the first part of a two course sequence in which the student completes a senior design project.
-Design methodologies and tools including real world design considerations such as environmental impact, engineering ethics, economics, safety, product costing and liability are introduced.
-Design for management, manufacture. project scheduling and proposal writing will be covered.
+Senior (MCEG majors) prerequisite: Senior standing and MCEG 3413.
+This course serves as the first part of a two course sequence in which the student completes a senior design project. methodologies and tools including real world design considerations such as environmental impact, engineering ethics, economics, safety, product costing and liability are introduced.
+Design project manufacture, management, scheduling and proposal writing will be covered.
 Successful completion of this course shall require completion of a proposal for a senior design project being accepted by the faculty design project review process.